rko281/MaterialDesignLite/README.md

 ### Manual Installation
-* Follow manual installation instructions for Seaside
 * This repository should be cloned/downloaded to your image directory
+* Follow manual installation instructions for [Seaside for Dolphin 7.1](https://github.com/rko281/Seaside)
 * Install package `MaterialDesignLite` - this will load all required prerequisites and start the Demo